maazkap/Dynamic-Programs/README.md

-# Dynamic-Programs
+# Dynamic-Programs using python
-This depository contains the dynamic programming algorithms applied to different applications
+This depository contains the dynamic programming algorithms applied to different applications.